Insurance-Brokers-of-Nigeria-Limited/mvp-test-one/README.md

 This test should give us a good understanding of:

 - How well you can go from text to code, from requirements to product.
-- How well you can execute on predefined requirements.
+- How well you can execute predefined requirements.
 - How well do you pay attention to detail so we can rely on you to execute the work end to end.
-- How creatively you execute on vague requirements (that haven't been defined in great detail).
+- How creatively you execute vague requirements (that haven't been defined in great detail).
 - How well can you hack, organize, document, test, structure, and write your code.
 - How well you can leverage existing things to build this app fast.